thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 From the previous file, one must:

 - change the name of the behaviour.
-- change the name of the classe containing the slip systems to reflect the change of name of the behaviour.
+- change the name of the class containing the slip systems to reflect the change of name of the behaviour.
 - change the name of the algorithm (or simply remove the associated line as the Newton-Raphson algorithm with analytical jacobian is the